-Grafana is an open source visualization and analytics tool that lets you query, graph and alert on your time series metrics no matter where they are stored.
-All this data can be queried and presented with different types of panels ranging from time-series graphs and single stats displays to histograms, heat maps and many more.
+Grafana is an open source visualization and analytics tool that lets you query, graph, and alert on your time series metrics no matter where they are stored - Grafana dashboards provide telling insight into your organization.
+All data from Grafana Dashboards can be queried and presented with different types of panels ranging from time-series graphs and single stats displays to histograms, heat maps and many more.
 Due to its flexibility with data sources and numerous bring-to-life visualization panels, Grafana has become the first choice for dashboarding among DevOps and Monitoring Engineers.

 If you jump onto our MetricFire free trial, you can start replicating these dashboards while following along with this article.
 Also, you can always book a demo and talk to us directly about your monitoring needs.

 Our Favorite Infrastructure Monitoring Dashboard

 Our favorite infrastructure dashboard can be used by Infrastructure, NOC, or DevOps teams to monitor their daily operations and detect any issues with system KPIs.
 The number of KPIs that need to be monitored is often huge depending upon the structure and complexity of the application and its architecture.
 This ultimately results in the creation of numerous dashboards and the onboarding of extra resources to monitor the systems.

 As a cure to the above problem, we follow a Master-Detailed methodology which starts with displaying the most important KPIs that need to be monitored on a regular basis in the Master Dashboard.
 After that, we display the same KPIs in greater detail in the Detailed Dashboard.
 To create the Master Dashboard, we carefully select panels that show our information efficiently.
 To create the Detailed dashboard, we use Grafana's templating feature, which allows us to layer many different time-series data onto one Graph panel.

 The Master Dashboard